 Understanding how species interact and move between essential habitats can be a great, deep mystery.
-The problem with observing fish movements is that many species occupy many different habitats within their life cycle as they move underwater where humans cannot stay for very long.
-Permit are one of those species of fish with a very complicated life cycle - plus, they have powerful bodies that allow them to travel very far, very quickly, away from the curious eyes of the human observer.
+The problem with observing fish movements - especially a species like the permit (Trachinotus falcatus) - is that they occupy many different habitats within their life cycle as they move underwater where humans cannot stay for very long.